Dumping Variables

 Debugger::$dumpTheme = 'dark';

-You can also change the nesting depth using Debugger::$maxDepth and the length of displayed strings using Debugger::$maxLength.
+You can also change the nesting depth using Debugger::$maxDepth, the length of displayed strings using Debugger::$maxLength, and the number of array or object items shown using Debugger::$maxItems.
 Naturally, lower values speed up rendering.

 Debugger::$maxLength = 50; // default: 150

-Debugger::$showLocation = Tracy\Dumper::LOCATION_SOURCE; // Sets only the display of the call location
+Debugger::$showLocation = true; // displays the location information

 Practical alternatives to dump() are dumpe() (dump & exit) and bdump().
 The latter allows us to dump variable values in the Tracy Bar panel.
 This is very convenient, as the dumps are separate from the page layout, and we can also add a title to them.